statera-protocol/statera-protocol-cardano/_workflow/explanation.md

 - Liquidate:
   - Tx should be signed by admin
   - The loan_term should have ended or The collateral value should have gone below or equal to the minimum collateralization threshold

+# New
+## collateral validator (deposit action):
+- User locks value in the contract
+- During locking, a receipt token is minted to the user
+- User can spend locked value if he is a required signer